ayanhmm/Formula-Student-PitScreen-UI/README.md

-# Formula Student Dashboard GUI
+# Formula Student Pit Screen GUI
  GUI to display the data obtained from various sensors on the pit screen for the crew to observe any anomalies as well as log it for future references

 ## Pre Requirements::